Dayana Yastremska: Early life and background

-Junior career
+Career

+Juniors

 Yastremska had early success as a junior, finishing runner-up at the 12-and-under Junior Orange Bowl in 2012.
 She made her debut on the ITF Junior Circuit in March 2014 at the age of 13.
 Towards the end of the year, she won her first title at a Grade 4 event in November.
 With this success, she moved up to playing higher-level tournaments more regularly.
 Yastremska reached a Grade 1 semifinal in July in Austria and won a Grade 2 title in August in Hungary.
 She made her debut at the highest-level Grade A tournaments in October, reaching the quarterfinals at the Osaka Mayor's Cup in Japan.
 She fared better in doubles, finishing runner-up to two Japanese players.

-Yastremska made her junior Grand Slam debut at the 2016 Australian Open, where she made the singles quarterfinals.
+Yastremska made her junior major debut at the 2016 Australian Open, where she made the singles quarterfinals.
 In doubles, she made it to the final, losing to Anna Kalinskaya and Tereza Mihalíková alongside compatriot Anastasia Zarycká.
 Yastremska only played Grade A tournaments the rest of the year.
 At the Copa Gerdau, she lost in the singles semifinals to Amanda Anisimova.
 In the doubles event, she partnered with Panna Udvardy to win the only Grade A title of her career, defeating the American team of Caty McNally and Natasha Subhash.
 After a third round appearance in singles at the 2016 French Open, Yastremska concluded her junior career at Wimbledon.
 At her last event, she made her only junior Grand Slam singles final.
 After upsetting top seed Olesya Pervushina in the semifinals, she finished runner-up to Anastasia Potapova.
 This helped her reach a career-high junior ranking of No. 6 in the world.